 The second industry is online trading.
 Since Amazon, nobody wants to pay for shipping costs and the drivers of shipping services are often criticised.

 If you could start again, would you do something different?

 I think it would have been good if at the beginning if someone had advised me on certain things.

 There were some programmes, but I did not find myself in those.
 A mentor or something similar would certainly have been helpful to save me from making some bigger mistakes.

 What do you advise others for their lives and careers?

 Try it and give your idea at least 3 years.

-It was not economical for me after one year or two.
-It started in the third year, and in the fourth, it was really economical.
+It was not economical for me during the first two years.
+Then, by the third and fourth year, it was really economical.